MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 > [!IMPORTANT]
 > If you are using the Chrome browser, you must install the **ClickOnce for Google Chrome** plug-in  *before*  installing the SharePoint Migration Tool. > To download and install the plug-in: Using Chrome, go to this site and then click **Add to Chrome**: [ClickOnce for Google Chrome plug-in](https://chrome.google.com/webstore/detail/clickonce-for-google-chro/kekahkplibinaibelipdcikofmedafmb?utm_source=chrome-app-launcher-info-dialog)

-1. Download the current release here: [SharePoint Migration Tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm).
+1. Download either the current release: [SharePoint Migration Tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm)</br> or the latest public preview:  [SharePoint Migration Tool Public Preview V3.](V3.0.104.3 )

 2. Click **Install**.